Steve Ovett: Breakthrough to world prominence

-Though in 1980 Ovett had tied Coe's 1500 m world record of 3:32.1, new timing rules would come into effect in 1981, which would recognise records over 400 m to the hundredth of a second.
+Though in 1980 Ovett had tied Coe's 1500 m world record of 3:32.1, new timing rules came into effect in 1981, which would recognise records over 400 m to the hundredth of a second.
 This would have the effect of giving Coe sole possession of the record, as Coe ran 3:32.03 to Ovett's 3:32.09.
 However, Ovett avoided this unusual removal of a record via rule change by setting a new record later in 1980 of 3:31.36.

 During 1981, both Ovett and Coe were at their peak.
-They didn't meet in a race that year but exchanged world records in the mile three times during an astonishing 9-day period.
-Ovett suffered a famous upset in a 1500m race in Oslo that year.
-With Ovett and Coe so dominant and Coe not involved in the race, Ovett was hot favourite.
+They did not meet in a race that year but exchanged world records in the mile three times during a 9-day period.
+Ovett suffered an upset in a 1500 m race in Oslo that year.
+With Ovett and Coe so dominant and Coe not involved in the race, Ovett was the strong favourite.
 During the race Tom Byers, who had been asked to act as a pacemaker set off quickly and the pack, being given the split times for the leader and believing that they were going faster than they actually were, declined to follow his pace.
 As a result, by the start of the last lap Byers had a lead of almost ten seconds and so decided to finish the race.
-Ovett ran the last lap almost nine seconds quicker than Byers but finished second by 0.53s, later commenting "We all ran like a load of beginners."
+Ovett ran the last lap almost nine seconds quicker than Byers but finished second by 0.53s, later commenting "We all ran like a load of hacks."

 Ovett's 1982 season was wrecked by injury.
 When out training on the streets of Brighton in late 1981, he tripped and impaled his thigh on some low railings at St John the Baptist Church on Church Road.
 He had recovered by the spring of 1982, but further injuries hampered his progress.